Application Tasks - One-Off Containers

 Run a Detached One-Off

-background one-off container.
-In this case the container is started instantly,
+one-off container.
+In this case the container is started instantly, logs from

-logs from the job are aggregated to the total logs of the application.
-You have
+the job are aggregated to the total logs of the application.

-to make sure this job ends at some point.
+You should make sure the job ends at some point.

 $ scalingo --app my-app run ls app bin config config.ru db Gemfile Gemfile.lock lib log Procfile public Rakefile test tmp vendor